mattermost/docs/source/administration/config-settings.rst

 Some examples of when you may want to modify this setting include:

 - When installing a plugin that includes its own images, such as `Matterpoll <https://github.com/matterpoll/matterpoll>`__, you will need to add the Mattermost server's domain name to this list.
-- When running a bot or webhook-based integration on your local network, you will need to add the hostname of the bot/integration to this list.
+- When running a bot or webhook-based integration on your local network, you'll need to add the hostname of the bot/integration to this list.
 - If your network is configured in such a way that publicly accessible web pages or images are accessed by the Mattermost server using their internal IP address, the hostnames for those servers must be added to this list.

 This setting is a whitelist of local network addresses that can be requested by the Mattermost server.
 It's configured as a whitespace-separated list of hostnames, IP addresses, and CIDR ranges that can be accessed (such as ``webhooks.internal.example.com 127.0.0.1 10.0.16.0/28``).
 Since v5.9, the public IP of the Mattermost application server itself is also considered a reserved IP.